pminina01/readthedocs/Mail-target.md

 * **smtpUserName** - Username used to connect to SMTP server (used when SmtpAuthentication is set to "basic").
 [Layout](Data-types)

 * **enableSsl** - Indicates whether SSL (secure sockets layer) should be used when communicating with SMTP server.
 [Boolean](Data-types) Default: False.
 Note: port 465 isn't working with SSL.
 See [issue 1226](https://github.com/NLog/NLog/issues/1226)

+* **secureSocketOption** - Only in NLog.Mailkit 2.1+.
+Provides a way of specifying the SSL and/or TLS encryption.
+Default StartTlsWhenAvailable.
+Options: None, Auto, SslOnConnect, StartTls & StartTlsWhenAvailable.
+If **enableSsl** is set to `true`, SslOnConnect will be used

 * **smtpPassword** - Password used to authenticate against SMTP server (used when SmtpAuthentication is set to "basic").
 [Layout](Data-types)